TymekDev/byocss/navbar.md

 # Selectors for Styling
 - `nav` - the navbar itself
 - `nav ul` - list with links
-- `nav li:first-child` - blog title list element
+- `nav li:first-child` - site title list element
 - `nav a` - links in the navbar
-- `nav li:not(:first-child) a` - links in navbar excluding site title
+- `nav li:not(:first-child) a` - links in the navbar excluding site title
 - `nav .active` - currently opened page